The era of the siloed IT team is at long last coming to an end.

 With so much at stake, most businesses have already taken note.
 In 2020, it is estimated that 85% of businesses will make investments in their own digital transformations.
 And analyst firm IDC estimates that worldwide spending on digital transformation initiatives will grow to $7.4 trillion by 2023, with the most rapid growth in retail, healthcare, insurance, banking, telecommunications and media industries.

 Yet while the most visible part of a digital transformation is often the reimagined customer experience, the real magic happens behind the scenes digitizing operational and administrative processes.
-Firms are realizing significant productivity gains through digital transformations including enabling virtual worker collaboration and knowledge sharing systems, the development of self-serve HR tools for employees, and even automating repetitive tasks to make the business run more efficiently and effectively.
+Firms are realizing significant productivity gains through digital transformations including enabling virtual worker collaboration and knowledge sharing systems, the development of self-serve HR tools for employees, and even AI technologies that can automate repetitive tasks to make the business run more efficiently and effectively.

 As leaders work through the initial steps of a digital transformation — assessing the current environment, defining the vision, and building the roadmap — they are sometimes surprised to learn how often video can be tapped for transforming collaborative and operational processes that enable workers and reduce inefficiencies.